Line 1 (Beijing Subway)

 Line 1 of the Beijing Subway (北京地铁1号线 (Běijīng dìtiě yīhào xiàn)) is the oldest and one of the busiest lines of Beijing's mass transit rail network.
-Line 1 runs underneath Chang'an Avenue, the city's grand east–west thoroughfare, right through the heart of Beijing with stops on either side of Tiananmen Square.
-Line 1's color is red.
+The line runs underneath Chang'an Avenue, the city's grand east–west thoroughfare, right through the heart of Beijing with stops on either side of Tiananmen Square.
+Line 1's color is dark red.
 Through operation with the Batong line started on August 29, 2021.

 Ridership

 As the oldest line of the Beijing Subway, Line 1 was also the most heavily used from the time the subway opened in 1971 until January 2013, when the near-completion of the Line 10 loop caused ridership on that line to surge past Line 1.
+Daily ridership averaged 1,234,900 in 2014.
+Peak ridership in 2014 was 1,536,900.

 Recent traffic relief efforts have been completed in recent years.
 The opening of the first phase of the parallel Line 6, caused an 8.46% decrease in daily demand and a 10-20% reduction in peak flow during rush hour.
 In addition Beijing BRT line 2 parallels the eastern section of Line 1.
 In the meantime between 2014 and 2015, Line 1 again upgraded its signals to a communications-based train control system allowing trains to run at headways as low as 1 minutes 45 seconds.
 However, during peak hours, sections of the line were reported in 2013 to still operate above 100% capacity.